discos/escs-nt/README.md

-# ESCS cofiguration at Medicina
+# ESCS cofiguration at Noto

-This repo details the configuration of ESCS installation at Medicina site.
+This repo details the configuration of ESCS installation at Noto site.